Eleirbag89/TelegramBotPHP/README.md

 $telegram->sendMessage($content);
 ```

-See update.php for the complete example.
+See update.php or update cowsay.php for the complete example.
+If you wanna see the CowSay Bot in action [add it] (https://telegram.me/cowmooobot).

 Functions
 ------------